"Your sun will never set, your moon will never fade, I the Lord will be your everlasting light and your days of sorrow will end." Isaiah 60:20

 Prayer Garden and Columbarium History

-The congregation approved construction of the first Columbarium Wall in August of 2015 and in the Summer of 2016 it was built.
-Thanks to those who donated memorial funds, in the Spring of 2017 the walkway was added.
-Also at that time the center stone was engraved and a large cross was erected in memory of Keith Kistler.
-The cross was designed and sculpted by local artist, Brian Kirk, and dedicated on a beautiful Fall day--the last day in September 2017.
+August 2015, the congregation approved construction of the first columbarium wall, and in the summer of 2016 it was built.
+The walkway was added in the spring of 2017, thanks to those who donated memorial funds.
+Also at that time, the center stone was engraved and a large cross was erected in memory of Keith Kistler.
+The cross was designed and sculpted by local artist, Brian Kirk, and dedicated on a beautiful fall day—the last day in September 2017.

 We encourage you to enjoy the peaceful Prayer Garden and Columbarium grounds with respectful consideration that this is the final resting place for many friends and family.
 Thanks be to God for the promise of everlasting life that is ours through His Son, Jesus Christ!

 If you would like to donate in general to future phases of this project and garden maintenance, without purchasing a niche, checks can be made out to OSWLC with "Columbarium" noted in the memo line.